kitnato/neverquest/source/data/manual.md

 There is also a certain [range](#range) that delays contact with the monster.

-They require finite ammunition as part of the second slot, which can be purchased from the [fletcher](#fletcher) once the correct trinket has been acquired from the [merchant](#merchant).
+They require finite ammunition as part of the second slot, which can be purchased from the [fletcher](#fletcher) once the correct relic has been acquired from the [merchant](#merchant).

 Requires the [archery](#archery) skill.